mongodb/docs/source/includes/fact-update-field-order.rst

 .. order-of-document-fields

-MongoDB preserves the order of the document fields following write operations *except* for the following cases:
+For write operations, MongoDB preserves the order of the document fields *except* for the following cases:

 - The ``_id`` field is always the first field in the document.